ian-ndeda/hello-world/README.md

 # hello-world
-Repository for hello world with an input prompt.
+Repository for hello world with an input prompt to the user:
+> "Hello, { user input }!"